 Note: This page contains side effects data for the generic drug doxepin.
 It is possible that some of the dosage forms included below may not apply to the brand name Silenor.

 It is possible that some side effects of Silenor may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 For the Consumer

 Applies to doxepin: oral capsule, oral solution, oral tablet

-Along with its needed effects, doxepin (the active ingredient contained in Silenor) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, doxepin (the active ingredient contained in Silenor) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking doxepin:Incidence not known
+If any of the following side effects occur while taking doxepin, check with your doctor immediately:Incidence not known